NanoComp/meep/doc/docs/Python_User_Interface.md

 **`center` [`Vector3`]**
 —
 Center point of the object.
-Defaults to (0, 0, 0).
+Defaults to `(0,0,0)`.

 Methods:

 **`shift`(vec [`Vector3`])**
 —
 Shifts the objects `center` by `vec`.
-This can also be accomplished via the `+` operator: `geomtric_obj + Vector3(10, 10, 10)`.
+This can also be accomplished via the `+` operator: `geomtric_obj + Vector3(10,10,10)`.

 **`info`(indent_by [integer])**
 —
 Displays all properties and current values of a `GeometricObject`, indented by `indent_by` spaces (default is 0).

 One normally does not create objects of type `GeometricObject` directly, however; instead, you use one of the following subclasses.
-Recall that subclasses inherit the properties of their superclass, so these subclasses automatically have the `material` and `center` properties and can be specified in a subclass's constructor via keyword arguemnts.
+Recall that subclasses inherit the properties of their superclass, so these subclasses automatically have the `material` and `center` properties and can be specified in a subclass's constructor via keyword arguments.

 In a 2d calculation, only the intersections of the objects with the $xy$ plane are considered.